sagemath/database_stein_watkins/README.md

 # database_stein_watkins
-The Stein-Watkins database of elliptic curves
+The Stein-Watkins database of elliptic curves.